Weave-MC/Weave-Loader/README.md

 cd Weave-Loader
 ```

-You then need to give permission to the Gradle wrapper and run the `agent` task.
+You then need to give permission to the Gradle wrapper and run the `build` task.
 This can be done a bit differently
 depending on your operating system:

 <details open>